n4j1Br4ch1D/simplon-java/brief4-database/README.md

     id serial NOT NULL,
     name char(45) NOT NULL,
     img char(255),
-    created_at timestamp with time zone NOT NULL, updated_at timestamp with time zone NOT NULL, CONSTRAINT "categories_pkey" PRIMARY KEY (id, name),
+    created_at timestamp with time zone NOT NULL DEFAULT NOW(), updated_at timestamp with time zone NOT NULL DEFAULT NOW(), CONSTRAINT "categories_pkey" PRIMARY KEY (id, name),
     UNIQUE (id)
   )